 The North Strathfield Rail Underpass Project involves the construction of a rail underpass at North Strathfield, and a new aerial concourse at Concord West Station, including four new lifts and platform upgrades.
 The underpass and associated tracks will improve network reliability for freight and passenger trains by removing the need for freight trains to cross over the existing tracks on the Main North Line.

 The key features of the project include:

 - a new rail underpass for freight trains at North Strathfield

 - new track to connect to the existing relief goods loop at North Strathfield

 - 2.4 km of new track and upgrade of 850 m of existing track

 - a new aerial concourse and the installation of four new lifts at Concord West station

 - relocation of an existing Sydney Trains depot at North Strathfield Station

 - provision of new rail systems, including overhead wire, high voltage, low voltage, communications and signalling

 - utility relocations/protection.

-- enable additional paths (opportunities for freight travel) and reduce waiting times for freight trains
+- enables additional paths (opportunities for freight travel) and reduce waiting times for freight trains

-- increase reliability of both freight trains and passenger services
+- increases reliability of both freight trains and passenger services

-- remove the need for freight trains to cross lines at North Strathfield Junction which impacts passenger train services
+- removes the need for freight trains to cross lines at North Strathfield Junction which impacts passenger train services

-- enable a 1,500 metre freight train to stand clear of the Main North Line so other trains can pass before entering the single track section towards Flemington.
+- enables a 1,500 metre freight train to stand clear of the Main North Line so other trains can pass before entering the single track section towards Flemington.